Qingtao-Cao/obix/README.md

 This package only contains the implementation of oBIX Server.
 The common library that can be shared among oBIX Server and oBIX client is in a separate package.

-All client software such as libraries and adapter program s are still using old XML parser provided by libupnp whereas the server implementation has adopted the new XML parser from libxml2, they are organised and distributed as separate packages.
+All client software such as libraries and adapter programs are still using old XML parser provided by libupnp whereas the server implementation has adopted the new XML parser from libxml2, they are organised and distributed as separate packages.

 ## 1.1 C oBIX Server